-To the north of Toronto's Long Branch neighbourhood is the community of Alderwood, while the neighbourhood of New Toronto is to the east.
+To the north of Toronto's Long Branch neighborhood is the community of Alderwood, while the neighborhood of New Toronto is to the east.

 By political boundaries, Long Branch is located in Toronto's Ward 6, Ontario's Etobicoke-Lakeshore Riding, and the Etobicoke-Lakeshore Federal Riding.

-Most of Long Branch's business activity is centered around Lake Shore Boulevard West.
-There are a variety of bars, cafes and restaurants, including:
+Most of Long Branch's business activity is centered on Lake Shore Boulevard West.
+There are a variety of bars, cafes, and restaurants, including:

-The nearest major shopping centre to Long Branch is Sherway Gardens and the big box stores which surround it.
-Sherway is located north of the neighbourhood, and can be easily reached by driving up Browns Line to Evans Avenue, then heading west to Sherway Gate.
+The nearest major shopping center to Long Branch is Sherway Gardens and the big box stores which surround it.
+Sherway is located north of the neighborhood and can be easily reached by driving up Browns Line to Evans Avenue, then heading west to Sherway Gate.
 The TTC's 123 Shorncliffe bus runs from the Long Branch Loop to Kipling Station, stopping at Sherway Gardens in between.

-The neighbourhood has its own Toronto Public Library branch, the aptly named Long Branch Library, found on the corner of 32nd Street and Lake Shore Boulevard West.
+The neighborhood has its own Toronto Public Library branch, the aptly named Long Branch Library, found on the corner of 32nd Street and Lake Shore Boulevard West.